-Provide children with some small printouts of Giacometti's sculpture works and ask them to create an Artist research page in their sketchbooks.
-Children can record their thoughts on his works, what forms and materials he uses, what movement he was interested in and why the sculptures look the way they do.
+1. I can discuss the styles of artists, craft makers or designers and use this to inform my own work.
+Introduce children to the art work Alberto Giacometti and discuss his sculptures (see PPT in resource folder).
+Discuss his works and how and why he might have decided to change the form of the humans extremely elongated with rough on his works, what forms and materials he uses, what movement he was interested in and why the sculptures look the way they do.
 Children could do some small sketches of their own and write notes about them.
 Look at the Ancient Greek athlete sculptures and compare them to Giacometti's - how are they different?
 Why might this be?
 What might the different artists be trying to achieve?
 Explain to children that in this project, they will be creating some 3D sculptures of athletes but inspired by the work of Giacometti.
 Ask a child to pose at the front of the room in an athletic pose - discuss with them about the parts of the human form.
 In sketchbooks, ask children to do very quick stickman/simple drawing looking at the human shape and form.
 Change the poser and position until the children have around ten small studies in their sketchbooks.